The rover's "brains"

 Just like the human brain, the rover computers register signs of health, temperature, and other features that keep the rover "alive."
 This main control loop essentially keeps the rover "alive" by constantly checking itself to ensure that it is both able to communicate throughout the surface mission and that it remains thermally stable (not too hot or too cold) at all times.
 It does so by periodically checking temperatures, particularly in the rover body, and responding to potential overheating conditions, recording power generation and power storage data throughout the Mars sol (a martian day), and scheduling and preparing for communication sessions.

 Using its "computer brains" for communications

-Activities such as taking pictures, driving, and operating the instruments will be performed under commands transmitted in a command sequence to the rover from the flight team.
+Activities such as taking pictures, driving, and operating the instruments are performed under commands transmitted in a command sequence to the rover from the flight team.

-The rover will generate constant engineering, housekeeping and analysis telemetry and periodic event reports that are stored for eventual transmission once the flight team requests the information from the rover.
+The rover generates constant engineering, housekeeping and analysis telemetry and periodic event reports that are stored for eventual transmission once the flight team requests the information from the rover.

 The rover has two "computer brains" one which is normally asleep.
 In case of problems the other computer brain can be awakened to take over control and continue the mission.